nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 Enabling or disabling PSA driver specific configurations controls the support for a given algorithm, per driver.

-If a specific cryptographic feature is not supported by a PSA driver but the algorithm is configured to be used, then :ref:`nrf_security_drivers_builtin` will be enabled to ensure the feature is available.

 AES cipher configurations
 *************************